 1. Make a list of what you need done

-Before you talk to a contractor, think carefully about the work you want done.
-Write down exactly what you want the contractor to do.
+Write down exactly what you want a home improvement contractor to do.

 2. Seek recommendations from family and friends